BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 [@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "ReactiveComponent" and its "connect" method in his presentation [📼 Building with Ivy: rethinking reactive Angular](https://youtu.be/rz-rcaGXhGk?t=859)

 Both of them eliminate the need to assign incoming values to a component property as well as manage the subscription.
-The great thing about it is we can solve our problem with a one-liner and can switch to imperative programming without having any troubles.
+The great thing about it is that we can solve our problem with a one-liner and can switch to imperative programming without having any troubles.

 That functionality could be implemented in various ways.

 Eliran Eliassy used class-level decorators to accomplish it.
-He uses a concept form functional programming, a closure function, that looks something like this:
+He uses a concept from functional programming, a closure function, that looks something like this:

 ```typescript
 import { Component } from '@angular/core';